zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/remove-child.md

 ### Examples

-The following example remove the child node but will keep grandchild node.
+The following example removes the child node but will keep the grandchild node.

 ```csharp